All Episodes

 This has been going on since the 90s.

-All of this stringing from the Lewinsky thing.
+All of this stringing from the Lewinsky thing?

-All this damage control?
+All this damage control.

-And then they had to come in with a new hairstyle and makeup and Hillary lost herself.
+And then they had to come in with a new hairstyle and makeup, and Hillary lost herself.

 It was so rejuvenating.

-The Dolly Lama is the last.
+The Dolly Llama is the last.

 It just keeps going.

-The Dolly Lama came for a visit.
+The Dolly Llama came for a visit.

 He presented the first lady with a white prayer scarf and told her that he thought of her often.